JuliaDiff/ChainRulesCore.jl/docs/src/design/changing_the_primal.md

 ```

 We should think about how we might want to make future changes to this code.[^6]
-(NB: there is actually a further optimization that can be made to the logistic sigmoid, to avoid remembering two things and just remember one.
-As an exercise to the reader, consider how the code would need to be changed and where.)

 We need to make a series of changes:
  * update what work is done in the primal, to compute the intermediate values.